NESCent/hip_hack_howto/manuscript.md

 *Figure/Appendix X: example of a hackathon advertisement*

-###The Application Process
+### The Application Process
 We have used a fairly simple application form created through Google Docs for screening participants (Figure/Appendix X).
 Beyond typical fields such as name and contact information, we were interested in the following major fields: (1) availability: can the person attend the entire event; (2) a general checklist of skills/expertise that were applicable to the hackathon theme; (3) personal goal for attending the hackathon: why do they want to attend and what do they want to get from it; (4) demographics (lesson learned: we did not ask for demographic info in earlier applications, but found that diversity suffered when we did not have information to help balance decisions); and (5) where they are coming from (for budgeting purposes) and whether they have support to attend without our funding.

 At one point we asked for proof of expertise, but it was a bit off-putting to participants and proved ineffective.

 ###Criteria for Choosing Participants
 Choosing participants for a hackathon is more complicated than simply choosing expert programmers.
 A number of criteria need to be considered in trying to optimize productivity.
 These include (1) The ability to work with others: some people may be great at working alone, but unable to work in a group setting, which makes them a poor choice for such a group project; (2) Balancing coders and users: having people who will be using the product work directly with the people who are programming them can better facilitate understanding how the two halves go together.
-Programmers can learn about the way users will want to use a product and the ways in which they will be capable of using it (a user interface), while users will learn more about what features are feasible for a product; (3) Diversity: if one of the main goals of a hackathon is to increase the community engagement in a product, system, or concept, it is important to recruit from the broader representative community.
+Programmers can learn about the way users will want to use a product and the ways in which they will be capable of using it (a user interface), while users will learn more about what features are feasible for a product; (3) Diversity: diversity includes gender, ethnicity, experience, and research discipline.
+If one of the main goals of a hackathon is to increase the community engagement in a product, system, or concept, it is important to recruit from the broader representative community.
 This is not always easy.
 In a general call for applications, one often finds that those who view themselves on the fringes of the “hacker” community will not apply or feel that they cannot contribute, so effort needs to be made to directly encourage and/or invite them.

-==========SHANNON CONTINUE HERE==========
-Want to invite people who will be motivated, who will gain long-term advantage of the experience.
+Successful participants to invite are  motivated people who will gain a long-term advantage of the experience, and possibly already have connections to other participants or projects.

-Generally, it is often good to mix participants of different career stages because it increases networking and community much more so than a hackathon of all experienced people.
-You want to mix newcomers with those who have been around, to increase community size.
-One draw of a hackathon to younger participants may be the opportunity to interact with established researchers and programmers.
-When one is concerned about tangible products as part of the outcome (defined earlier), a balance of career stages may be of particular importance.
-Younger participants whose future career and job success may be more dependent on tangible outputs will be more motivated to continue with and finish projects after the hackathon has ended; senior participants for whom the output is more of a bonus than a necessity are more likely to fail to find them time in their busy schedules and let projects go fallow (note: there is evidence of this for working groups...should apply to hackathons as well).
-Our experience is predominantly with hackathons in academic settings, but our hackathons have been a mix of faculty, postdocs, students, and research staff.
+It is generally advantageous to mix participants of different career stages as it tends to increase networking and community engagement significantly more than a hackathon of all senior-level participants.
+Mixing newcomers with those who have more experience will also increase community size.
+One incentive of a hackathon to younger participants may be the opportunity to interact with established researchers and programmers.
+When one is concerned about tangible products as part of the outcome (as defined earlier), a balance of career stages may be of particular importance.
+Younger participants whose future career and job success may be more dependent on tangible outputs will be more motivated to continue with and finish projects after the hackathon has ended; senior participants for whom the output is more of a bonus than a necessity are more likely to fail in post-hackathon engagement due to to find busy schedules (note: there is evidence of this for working groups...should apply to hackathons as well).
+Our experience is predominantly with hackathons in academic settings, however our hackathons have been a mix of faculty, postdocs, students, and research staff.
 Research staff generally have greater limitations on post-hackathon time commitments and thus will be less likely to be able to commit after the hackathon is over; related to the earlier point, they are also less likely to generate a career benefit from a product.

-Diversity includes gender, ethnicity, experience, and research discipline.

-Generally, we have found that the entire leadership team does not have to participate in individual hackathons.
+Generally, we have found that the entire LT does not have to participate in individual hackathons.
 A minimum number of members of the LT is critical to ensure that the discussion and activities of the hackathon are consistent with the original scope and that teams are formed and operate in a consistent and positive manner.
-It is our experience that participating LT members are actively contributing to individual teams, and occasionally they have provided pitches for projects.
+It is our experience that participating LT members actively contribute to individual teams, and occasionally they have provided pitches for projects.

 ###Process for Choosing Participants
-Applications were divided among leadership team members in a staggered fashion such that each applicant was reviewed by three different people.
-Applications were scored on a 3 point scale (3 = top, 2 = solid, 1 = poor; half point intervals sometimes used), based on the criteria described above, with a textual explanation for the ranking.
-Applicants were then ranked from high to low, and a conference call used to choose participants.
-The ranking was used as a general guide, but not as an absolute decision making criterion, in order to allow the leadership team to best balance the needs of expertise, experience, and diversity.
-Alternates were identified in case slots opened up after invitations were extended.
+Applications were divided among LT members in a staggered fashion such that each applicant was reviewed by three different people.
+Applications were scored on a 3 point scale (3 = top, 2 = solid, 1 = poor; half point intervals were sometimes used), based on the criteria described above, with a textual explanation for the ranking.
+Applicants were then ranked from high to low, and participants were chosen during a conference call.
+In order to allow the LT to best balance the needs of expertise, experience, and diversity, the ranking was used as a general guide, but not as an absolute decision making criterion.
+Alternates were identified in case participant slots became available after invitations were extended.

 ###Pre-hackathon Engagement
-We have tried to engage invited participants in advance of the hackathon using mailing lists, github discussions (ex OpenTree), wiki pages, etc. There are multiple objectives associated to the pre-hackathon engagement.
+We have tried to engage invited participants in advance of the hackathon using mailing lists, GitHub discussions (which was used during the OpenTree hackathon), collaborative wikis, etc. There are multiple objectives associated with pre-hackathon engagement.
 First, to identify technologies and methodologies that will be critical for the hackathon event and whose knowledge might not be shared by all participants.
 This can lead to the creation of bootcamp events for the first day of the hackathon.
 Second, to encourage participants to think about possible projects that can be developed during the hackathon events, and possibly develop an initial set of pitches for such projects.
+Executing a pre-event analysis and participant interviews can also organically lead to the structuring and facilitation style of the hackathon.

-Generally, we have not seen much success in getting most participants to engage prior to the hackathon. *(The following is a guess).* Those who do engage prior to the hackathon are likely to engage during so; little can be predicted about the during-hackathon-engagement of those who do not engage prior to the hackathon, however.
+Generally, we have not experienced much success in participant engagement prior to the hackathon.
+We hypothesize that those who do engage prior to the hackathon are also likely to engage during the event.
+However, little can be predicted about the engagement during the hackathon of those who do not participate in pre-hackathon activities.

-Pre-event analysis and participant interviews can organically lead to the structuring and facilitation style of the hackathon.
+===shannon ended here===
 ##During the Hackathon

-### what we aimed to do:

-### what we wanted to avoid:

-* people working on own rather than in groups

-### what worked/advice:

-- Make people feel welcome; encourage people

-- "No plan survives contact with the enemy" (substitute "reality" for "the enemy"?): be flexible, don't overplan

-- if you can get people in room working on something that they care about, get best outcomes

-- Communication is much more key than people are likely realize

-- Facilitation is very important, particularly social facilitation

-- work with any on-site event coordinator regarding access, signage, powerstrips/outlets etc

-### decisions to make

-- whether or not to allow critique at the pitching stage

-### Schedule and Structure
-#### Day 1
+### Day 1
 *Active facilitation, especially during the first day, is critical to "keep true" to the scope and keep the event as a whole on-topic.*

-*We should have a figure highlighting the major events scheduled for the first day*
+**We should have a figure highlighting the major events scheduled for the first day*

 The first day of the hackathon is the most unique in structure, because it serves to create the process that will carry through the remaining days.
 The first activity in the morning is usually a brief introduction by the organizers, typically aimed at reinforcing the scope of the hackathon.
 Generally, the initial opening is followed by very brief introductions from all the participants (who you are, why you are there).